accastonguay/previous_website/CV/index.md

 Collaborative Research Center for Water Sensitive Cities, Clayton, Australia.
-Provide a diagnostic and best practice knowledge to guide investment programs linked with the Asian Development Bank operations and private sector partners in developing cities of the Asia-Pacic region.
+Provide a diagnostic and best practice knowledge to guide investment programs linked with the Asian Development Bank operations and private sector partners in developing cities of the Asia-Pacific region.
 Apply the Water Sensitive Cities Index in Mandalay (Myanmar) and Suva (Fiji).

 <p></p>